2024 Alabama Republican presidential primary

-The 2024 Alabama Republican presidential primary will be held on March 5, 2024, as part of the Republican Party primaries for the 2024 presidential election.
-49 delegates to the 2024 Republican National Convention will be allocated on a winner-take-most basis.
-The contest will be held on Super Tuesday alongside primaries in 14 other states.
+The 2024 Alabama Republican presidential primary was held on March 5, 2024, as part of the Republican Party primaries for the 2024 presidential election.
+50 delegates to the 2024 Republican National Convention were allocated on a winner-take-most basis.
+The contest was held on Super Tuesday alongside primaries in 14 other states.

 Background

 In the 2016 Republican presidential contest, Donald Trump won the Alabama primary with 42.4% of the vote, with his nearest opponent, Senator Ted Cruz, taking 21.1% of the vote.

 Republican electorate

 The Alabama Republican Party electorate is predominantly evangelical.
 In 2012, an estimated 80% of Alabama Republican primary voters were affiliated with evangelical Christianity.
 In the 2008 and 2012 Alabama Republican presidential primaries, social conservative candidates Mike Huckabee and Rick Santorum, respectively, won by dominating the evangelical vote.

 Candidates

-Former president Donald Trump and former South Carolina governor and U.S. Ambassador to the United Nations Nikki Haley are the only main contenders to officially announce their candidacy so far, although Florida governor Ron DeSantis is widely expected to announce his candidacy as soon as May 2023.
+The filing deadline for the Alabama primary was on November 10, 2023.
+The state Republican Party published the following list of qualified candidates: